Skip to content

 ssl-verify=no

-To see how many domains are loaded and matched, run:
+To check how many domains loaded and how many queries have been blocked:

 /ip/dns/adlist/print